Composite Bonding in South Lincoln, NE

 Understanding Composite Bonding Materials

 Composite bonding stands apart from other cosmetic procedures through its conservative approach to tooth preparation.
 Unlike porcelain veneers that require removing significant amounts of tooth enamel, bonding typically needs little to no tooth reduction.
-Your dentist simply roughens the tooth surface slightly to help the resin adhere, preserving your natural tooth structure while achieving dramatic aesthetic improvements.
-The reversible nature of composite bonding provides another key advantage.
-If you later decide to pursue different cosmetic treatments like veneers or crowns, your dentist can easily remove the bonded composite without affecting your underlying tooth structure.
-This flexibility makes bonding an ideal option for patients who want to test cosmetic changes before committing to more permanent alterations, or for younger patients whose teeth and gums have not finished developing.
+Dr. Pauley gently roughens the tooth surface to help the resin adhere, preserving your natural tooth structure while achieving dramatic aesthetic improvements.
+The reversible nature of bonding also makes it an ideal option for patients who want to test cosmetic changes before committing to more permanent treatments.

 The Composite Bonding Procedure